Family / St. Louis escape rooms, bowling alleys, arcades, play spaces, and more that kids will love

 Attractions: Escape rooms

 Can you escape the room in 60 minutes?
 At this Manchester group of escape rooms, you have one hour to solve puzzles and win the game.
 Choose from seven different themed rooms, including Submarine Survival, Runaway Train, Mystery Mansion, and Island Escape.
 Worried about playing with strangers?
-All rooms are private at Breakout, so you only play with the people you came with.
+All rooms are private at Breakout, so you only play with the people with whom you came.
 All are welcome to play, but ages 14 and younger must be accompanied by an adult.
 636-200-5751.
 14523 Manchester.

 Attractions: Escape rooms